History & Traditions

 2013 – Green retires; Peter Quinn installed as 16th head of school.
 Peddie celebrates its 150th anniversary

 |Peddie School motto:|

-We finish our work only to begin anew
+only to begin anew

 Philanthropist, patriot, publisher and proud patriarch of a distinguished family, Walter H. Annenberg befriended presidents, kings and queens and ordinary Americans, serving as ambassador to Britain and giving millions to charity.
 A 20th century success story, he was always mindful of sharing his good fortune with others and believed that all citizens, whatever their background, should profit from the extraordinary opportunities provided by a high–quality education.